arnogeimer/bouquetfl/README.md

 ## ⚙️ How It Works

-This project simulates a wide variety of client hardware profiles **by programmatically constraining local system resources** before starting each [Flower](https://flower.dev/) federated client.
+This project simulates a wide variety of client hardware profiles **by programmatically constraining local system resources** during the training of each [Flower](https://flower.dev/) federated client.
-All constraints are applied at runtime so that multiple, heterogeneous “virtual clients” can be emulated on a single machine.
+All constraints are applied at runtime so that multiple, heterogeneous “virtual clients” can be successively emulated on a single machine.

 ### CPU
 * **Frequency capping** – Uses [`cpupower`](https://linux.die.net/man/1/cpupower) to temporarily set the CPU’s maximum clock (`-u`) and minimum clock (`-d`) during training.